University of Bolton, Deane Road, Bolton. BL3 5AB

 The University of Bolton’s MSc Electrical and Electronic Engineering: January Start offers the advanced skills and knowledge needed for a successful career in design, development and research.
 Electrical and electronics engineers are sought after by employers in a wide range of industries such as manufacturing, transport, communications, healthcare, power and defence.
 As a graduate of this course, you’ll be well prepared to enter these industries in design or development roles that have a focus on the use and implementation of Industry 4.0 standard technologies.

 In addition to developing your technical knowledge and experience, completing this programme will also give you greater confidence in your transferable and personal skills.
-These include problem-solving, critical thinking, team working, and communication.
+These include problem-solving, critical thinking, teamwork, and communication.

 As a graduate of this MSc, you’ll be qualified to take on advanced electrical and electronic engineering roles in design, development and operations, or research and testing.
 In particular, you’ll be ready to help companies focus on implementing the latest technologies in automation and control, streamlining their processes and increasing their efficiency.